Reviews

 What It Does

-Kdenlive lets you mix video, audio and still images from different types of media.
-Mixing tasks are made easier with custom profiles.
-These include resolutions, frame rates, PAR and DAR.
+Kdenlive lets you mix video, audio, and still images from different types of media.
+Mixing tasks are made easier with custom profiles, which include resolutions, frame rates, PAR, and DAR.

-The multitrack provision has a timeline feature that allows an unlimited number of video and audio tracks.
-These tracks are organized in layers.
+The multitrack provision has a timeline feature that allows an unlimited number of video and audio tracks organized in layers.

 An Impressive Tool Set